Listen to this article

 Types of Intervention

-Verbal Intervention: Central bankers make statements to influence market expectations.
-Sometimes just the threat of intervention can move markets.
+Verbal Intervention: Central bankers talk tough to shift expectations.
+Sometimes the threat alone moves markets.

-Capital Controls: Some countries restrict capital flows to manage their currency, though this is less common among developed economies.
+Capital Controls: Some countries restrict money flows to manage their currency, though this is rare among developed economies.

-Direct intervention has limited effectiveness against sustained market trends.
-A central bank spending foreign reserves to prop up its currency cannot do so indefinitely.
-However, intervention can smooth volatile moves and buy time for other policy adjustments.
+Direct intervention has limited staying power against sustained market trends.
+A central bank burning reserves to defend its currency cannot do so forever.
+But intervention can smooth out volatile swings and buy time for other policy adjustments to take effect.

 Balance of Trade and Current Account